charlotteliang/firebase-dataconnect-todo-app/README.md

 Go to console and enable Email/Password and Google Sign-in.

-**STEP 8: Hosting**
+### Step 8: Hosting
 Ask your AI assistant:

 ```
 Can you setup Firebase Hosting and deploy the app to production 🚀?
 Make sure we hide all the API keys before deploy to GitHub
 ```

 If unsure which framework Firebase Hosting is asking, ask your AI assistant which framework is used in this app.

-**STEP 9: (Optional) Commit to GitHub**
+### Step 9: (Optional) Commit to GitHub
 Ask your AI assistant:

 ```
-Now create a new repo in GitHub and commit the code in, make sure you hide all the API keys
+Now create a new repo in GitHub and commit the code in,
+make sure you hide all the API keys
 ```

 Your AI assistant can use GitHub CLI to set up a repo and commit the changes with a detailed README.

-**SQL Dashboard (Optional)**
+### SQL Dashboard (Optional)
 For admin users, you can build a separate SQL dashboard app using the Firebase Data Connect admin SDK.
 Ask your AI assistant to build a separate web app with table view and SQL editor for admin access to the Data Connect database.

 ### 📋 Manual Setup Alternative